manufactured/macOS-utilities-Dark-Mode-Toggle/README.md

 <img alt="Dark Mode Toggle for Toolbar Example GIF" src="2-Dark-Mode-Toggle-for-Toolbar/DarkModeTog-Toolbar-Use.gif?raw=true" width="200" align="right">

-- Put the Automator app somewhere on your Mac.
-(Make sure you choose the one with the Toolbar icon)
+1. Select the app named "Dark Mode tb" (it has bevelled button edges).
-- Customize your Finder window Toolbar (right click on Toolbar, select "...Customize Toolbar")
+2. Customize your Finder window Toolbar (right click on Toolbar, select "...Customize Toolbar")
-- Drag the Automator app to your Toolbar.
+3. Drag the Automator app to your Toolbar.
 Click done.
-- Test it by clicking the button.
+4. Test it by clicking the button.
 Dark Mode should toggle.

 ### Icons

-All the icons and a couple PNGs are [here](3-All-the-Icons).
+Some other icons and source PNGs are [here](3-All-the-Icons).